dmd-program/dmd-100/projects/field_guide/discover_top_three.md

 ## Report in

-1. Take a photo or scan of your mind map and submit it to the studio
+1. Take a photo or scan of your mind map and submit it to Studio